MShekow/directory-checksum/README.md

 as [md5deep](https://md5deep.sourceforge.net/), or chaining UNIX such as `find` and `md5sum` (see e.g. [here](https://unix.stackexchange.com/a/35834)).

-See here TODO for background information why I wrote this tool.
+See [here](https://www.augmentedmind.de/2023/01/08/docker-build-cache-debug/) for background information why I wrote this tool.
 Its primary use case is to debug layer caching issues with Docker, BuildKit, Buildah or other OCI image builder tools, which rebuild a layer with a `COPY` or `ADD` statement, even though you think it should not have been rebuilt, because none of the files have changed.

 ## Example output